-Start End Title Description The West Branch Elementary School has been recognized by PDE for the past 5-7 years for their work in the area of Positive Behavior Support (PBS).
-Efforts to move 9/1/2016 years for their work in the area of Positive Behavior Support (PBS).
-Efforts to move 9/30/2020 PBS Expansion the model to the mid-level have met with moderate success while efforts to move it 3/30/2020 т во Ехранзіон beyond have proven unsuccessful.
-The District needs to educate the high school staff regarding the benefits of a strong PBS program and work to implement the basic tenents.
-Person Respons sible SH S FP Provider Type Ann.
+Start End Titl е Description 8/1/2017 6/30/2021 PBS Expansion The West Branch Elementary School has been recognized by P years for their work in the area of Positive Behavior Support (I the model to the mid-level have met with moderate success w beyond have proven unsuccessful.
+The District needs to educa staff regarding the benefits of a strong PBS program and work PBS).
+Efforts thile efforts te the high s to move to move it school basic tenents.
+Person Responsib le SH S EP Provider Type App.